umbraco/UmbracoDocs/13/umbraco-cms/reference/management/models/mediatype.md

 ### new MediaType(IShortStringHelper shortStringHelper, IMediaType parent, string alias)

-Constructor for creating a new `MediaType` object where the necessary parameters are a short string helper `IShortStringHelper`, the parent `MediaType` as an `IMediaType` object and the alias of the `MediaType` as a `string`.
+This constructor creates a new `MediaType` object and requires the following parameters: a short string helper `IShortStringHelper` and the parent `MediaType` as an `IMediaType` object.
+Additionally, the alias of the `MediaType` should be provided as a `string`.

 ## Properties